Anecdotally, we like to think that swimming makes us at least somewhat smarter.

 One look at the whiteboard at most practices and the unknowing passerby could easily mistake one of our workouts for a Fourier equation.

-On top of the avalanche of brackets, shorthand and staggered intervals that litters the workout, there is also the constant mental processing we are doing over the course of our practice.
+On top of the avalanche of brackets, shorthand and staggered intervals that litters the workout, and the laundry list of physical health benefits of lap swimming, there is also the constant mental processing we are doing over the course of our practice.

 Mid-swim we are usually counting strokes, counting fly kicks off the wall, breathing patterns, while also keeping an eye on the pace clock and determining how fast we went out, versus how fast we need to get back.